-The Department of Biology at Kentucky Wesleyan College provides undergraduate programs in the biological sciences within the framework of a liberal arts education.
+The Biology program at Kentucky Wesleyan College provides undergraduate programs in the biological sciences within the framework of a liberal arts education.

 We expect our majors to become well-rounded biologists and zoologists, but we also expect them to identify areas of special interest in preparation for post-graduate opportunities.

-With these objectives in mind, the KWC Department of Biology offers two options for baccalaureate degree majors.
+With these objectives in mind, the KWC Biology program offers two options for baccalaureate degree majors.